 Your housing will be arranged by CIEE.
-You will live in a homestay, where some meals may be provided; other meals may be purchased at local cafes or restaurants.
+You will live in a homestay, where two meals per day will be provided; other meals may be purchased at local cafes or restaurants.

 Penn State students studying through Education Abroad can use most components of their existing financial aid packages toward the cost of study abroad.
 This may include federal and state grants, VA educational benefits, federal student loans, and University scholarships and grants.
 Notable exceptions include work-study awards and some athletic scholarships.